-Relevance of IGST – how inter state trade or commerce is being regulated
+Relevance of IGST – how inter state trade is being regulated

 Relevance of IGST: IGST is a mechanism to monitor the inter-state trade of goods and services and ensure that the SGST component accrues to the Consumer State.
 It would maintain the integrity of ITC chain in inter-state supplies.
 The IGST rate would broadly be equal to CGST rate plus SGST rate.
 IGST would be levied and collected by the Central Government on all inter-State transactions of taxable goods or services.